-The Modern Slavery Act 2018 requires Bapcor to report annually on the steps the Company has taken to address modern slavery risks in its supply chain for each reporting period.
-The latest Modern Slavery statement was approved by the Board on 1 December 2021 and is available on the Website.
+Modern Slavery is an industry and business risk that is relevant to Bapcor, and Bapcor's approach to managing Modern Slavery risks is outlined in our Human Rights Policy.
+This includes our obligations under the Modern Slavery Act 2018, which requires Bapcor to report annually on the steps the Company has taken to address modern slavery risks in its supply chain for each reporting period.
+The latest Modern Slavery statement was approved by the Board on 30 November 2022 and is available on the Website.